 All agendas, minutes and decisions taken by Cabinet Members are available to the public through ECC's website.
-The online committee management system which ensures easily accessible and good quality information is always available about decisions and Member meetings, this also ensures that the committee process Paetid 205 by fr298 aged.
+The online committee management system which ensures easily accessible and good quality information is always available about decisions and Member meetings, this also ensures that the committee process is efficiently managed.